 The goal of a lightning proof transmission line has been attainable since the early 1990s when the first polymeric-housed transmission line arresters became available.
 Indeed, based on IEEE 1410 and IEEE 1243, installation of arresters on every phase of every tower of a shielded line will ensure no lightning induced insulator flashovers – essentially a line that is ‘lightning proof’.
 However, for a number of reasons, most engineers involved in overhead line design have still not adopted this guaranteed strategy to improve lightning performance.
 Perhaps the most cited reasons for this are that the arresters themselves are seen as a potential factor in reduced reliability and could also require a lot of maintenance.
 The dominant design of transmission line arrester used over the past 20 years – the non-gapped type (NGLA) – has demonstrated that such concerns are generally not valid.
 The NGLA has demonstrated that it is highly reliable and failures are comparatively few.
 Nevertheless, it seems clear that another approach towards the goal of lightning proofing a line is necessary in order to eliminate all possible concerns by line designers.

-This INMR article from 2015, by arrester expert Jonathan Woodworth, discussed the basics of externally gapped line arresters (EGLAs) to increase confidence when applying them for line protection.
+This edited 2015 contribution by independent arrester expert, Jonathan Woodworth, discussed the basics of the externally gapped line arrester (EGLA) in order to increase knowledge and confidence in applying them for line protection.